Columnist Nat Hentoff dies at 91

-NEW YORK (AP) — Free-thinking author and columnist Nat Hentoff has died.
+NEW YORK (AP) — Nat Hentoff, an eclectic columnist, critic, novelist and agitator dedicated to music, free expression and defying the party line, died Saturday at age 91.

-His son, Tom Hentoff, said his father died on Saturday from natural causes at his Manhattan apartment.
-He was 91.
+His son, Tom Hentoff, said his father died from natural causes at his Manhattan apartment.

-Hentoff was a Village Voice contributor and columnist for 50 years and also wrote for The New Yorker, The New York Times, Down Beat and the Wall Street Journal.
-His more than 25 books included jazz and First Amendment works, novels and memoirs.
+Schooled in the classics and the stories he heard from Duke Ellington and other jazz greats, Nat Hentoff enjoyed a diverse and iconoclastic career, basking in “the freedom to be infuriating on a myriad of subjects.”

-A bearded, scholarly figure, Hentoff was as likely to write a column about fiddler Bob Wills as a dissection of the Patriot Act, and to have his name appear in the liberal Voice as the conservative Washington Times.
+He was a bearded, scholarly figure, a kind of secular rabbi, as likely to write a column about fiddler Bob Wills as a dissection of the Patriot Act, to have his name appear in the liberal Village Voice as the far-right WorldNetDaily.com, where his column last appeared in August 2016.

 Most Read Stories